-Every bicycle, pedal assist, is basically a workout machine that helps you increase the mobility of the joints like knees, shoulder, arm, legs, etc.
+Every bicycle, pedal-assist, is a workout machine that helps you increase the mobility of the joints like knees, shoulder, arm, legs, etc.

-New XMERA Bionic Bike, developed by a Romanian bike company Pegas, is no exception, but it is a bit different from all the other conventional pedal electric cycle.
-It is the first bionic ebike that uses body sensors to track your heart rate and overall health.
-A true combination of a bicycle, motorcycle, and workout machine that enables you to track your progress, calories burned, and mileage.
+New XMERA Bionic Bike, developed by the Romanian bike company Pegas, is no exception, but it is different from all the other conventional pedal electric cycles.
+It is the first bionic e-bike that uses body sensors to track your heart rate and overall health.
+A true combination of a bicycle, motorcycle, and workout machine enables you to track your progress, calories burned, and mileage.

-XMERA is equipped with Bafang hub motors, giving two options – either 1 motor on the back wheel or 2 motors (back and front wheel) for increased torque and power.
+XMERA is equipped with Bafang hub motors, giving two options – either one motor on the back wheel or two motors (back and front wheel) for increased torque and power.

-XMERA is further assisted by the mobile application which can retrieve biometric data from the sensor on the handlebars as well as from the bracelet or smartwatch.
-Users can evaluate this data, which pertain to their activity progress, calories burned, routes, and achieved goals, at any given time and adjust their workouts accordingly.
+XMERA is further assisted by the mobile application, which can retrieve biometric data from the sensor on the handlebars and the bracelet or smartwatch.
+Users can evaluate this data, which pertains to their activity progress, calories burned, routes, and achieved goals, at any given time and adjust their workouts accordingly.

 Moreover, the Retro cafe racer hybrid e-bike has built-in advanced IOT tracking technology that provides real-time notifications in the event the bike is misused or stolen.
-The bike can also deploy text messages or make calls to emergency contact in case of accidents.
+The bike can also deploy text messages or make calls to an emergency contact in case of an accident.

-It comes with extra-long, comfortable saddles that easily accommodate two riders and features extra room for luggage, as well as an optional rear deposit box.
+It comes with extra-long, comfortable saddles that easily accommodate two riders and feature extra room for luggage and an optional rear deposit box.

 Despite offering motorcycle performances and utility, the driver’s license is not required to ride the XMERA bike, and it will be easily accessible to consumers after a large-scale production.